Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 >Finally, based on the QAP transformation process described above, we can gain a deeper understanding of why QAP is needed:
 If the vector $s$ is not known, one can only randomly choose a vector $s$, compute the QAP polynomial, and then check if $Z(x)$ satisfies the divisibility relationship.
 If it satisfies, the solution is accepted; otherwise, it is rejected.
 Therefore, it would take exponential time for adversary to brute force search for the vector $s$.
-However, once the witness vector $s$ is given, it is possible to quickly construct the QAP polynomial based on $s$ and efficiently verify if $Z(x)$ satisfies the divisibility relationship with the constructed QAP polynomial.
-Thus, the divisibility relationship between the polynomial $Z(x)$ and the QAP/QSP polynomial, satisfying singularity, constitutes an NP problem.
-In this way, we can better conceal the $s$.
+However, once the prover give the witness vector $s$, it is possible to quickly construct the QAP polynomial based on $s$ and efficiently verify if $Z(x)$ satisfies the divisibility relationship with the constructed QAP polynomial.
+Thus, the divisibility relationship between the polynomial $Z(x)$ and the QAP polynomial, satisfying singularity, constitutes an NP problem.
+In this way, we can better conceal the $s$ while the adversary is unable to forge a proof.
 That is the magic of Zero knowledge proof.

 ## Generate proof
 In ZK-SNARKS, the process of generating a proof is typically performed using the proof algorithm of a zero-knowledge proof system, which allows a prover to prove the truth of a statement or assertion to a verifier without revealing any other information about the statement or assertion.